128technology/docs/docs/intro_installation_bootable_media.md

 ## Initialize the 128T Node

 The 128T Initializer tunes your operating system, prepares the platform to run the 128T software, and creates the bootstrapping files necessary to load the software.
 The Initializer is launched after the installation reboot.

+If you are installing a highly available Conductor on the cloud, please refer to [Conductor High Availability for Cloud Deployments](intro_initialize_HA_conductor.md).

 1. On the 128T Initializer wizard screen, use the space bar to select either a **Router** or **Conductor **role for the 128T node and press the **Enter** key to select **OK**.